What is layered security and why does it matter

 Layered security is not an abstract theory.
 It exists because single points of failure are common in real systems.

-A website may appear normal while serving malicious content to visitors through injected JavaScript or a fake CAPTCHA overlay.
+A website may appear normal while serving harmful content to visitors through injected JavaScript, a fake CAPTCHA overlay, or a compromised third party script.
 In that situation, the page may still load, and parts of the site may still seem to work.
 The weakness may not be obvious to the site owner or the visitor at first glance.

 A service may use strong sign in protections and still be exposed if users are drawn into a phishing proxy that relays the real login process and captures session information.
 That does not mean multi factor authentication is useless.
-It means that one useful control still has limits.
+It means that one useful control still has limits, and that browser security, session protection, device security and user verification still matter.

 These examples do not suggest that protection is pointless.
 They show why layered protection exists.
 Real incidents often involve several connected weaknesses rather than one dramatic break in one place.